 Your website can never have enough members.
-However, you can't just sit back and expect people to come your way.
+But you can't just sit back and expect people to come your way.
 For your membership website to grow, you'll need to try out different tactics to bring in new users.

 Fortunately, there are a lot of ways you can attract new members.
 Affiliate programs, for example, tend to work wonders if you have the budget for them.
 Running a blog can also help users find you through search engines, and it's a low-cost option for new websites.